Valfride/lpsr-lacd/README.md

 # Usage

+This section provides instructions on how to test the model, train it from scratch, and fine-tune it on a custom dataset.
+Follow the steps below to set up and run the model.

 ## Testing
 To test the model, ensure that the [config file](configs/cgnetV2_deformable_test.yaml) specifies the path to the .pth file, as shown in the example below:
 ```yaml